 An Energy Star compliant programable thermostat helps make it easy for you to save by offering preprogrammed settings to regulate your home’s temperature in both summer and winter – when you are home, asleep, or away.
 The pre-programmed settings that come with programmable thermostats are intended to deliver savings without sacrificing comfort.
 Depending on your family’s schedule, you can see significant savings by sticking with those settings or adjust them as appropriate for your family.

-It is important to have your thermostat properly installed and programmed if you want to realize the potential savings.
+It is important to have your thermostat properly installed and Properly set if you want to realize the potential savings.

 For starters, install your programmable thermostat unit on an interior wall, away from heating or cooling vents and other sources of heat or drafts (doorways, windows, skylights, direct sunlight or bright lamps).

 Remember: Read all instructions and proceed carefully!
 Programmable thermostats are a low voltage wiring installation and involve anywhere from 2–10 wires, depending on your type of heating and cooling system.
 However, you should shut down your electricity during any replacement.
 The previous attachment points will reconnect your new unit.

 If the job requires more than just a replacement, call a certified HVAC professional to ensure proper installation and operation of your heating and cooling system.
 It’s a promising idea to upgrade an old manual thermostat to a programmable unit if you’re replacing a AC or heating system given that programmable thermostats are far more accurate and will maximize the efficiency of your new system.
 Heat pumps may require a specific type of thermostat to maximize energy savings year-round.
 If you are not sure how to proceed check our resource articles in the forum or join the group so you can send us a message.